I'm a motor customer and I'm eligible for the Stay at Home Refund, what do I need to do?

 See ABTA's website for support and to understand your rights with ABTA.

-What happens if I contract Coronavirus while I'm away?
+Does my Admiral Travel Insurance cover me if I contract Coronavirus while I'm away?

 Provided you didn’t travel against FCO advice or against the advice of your GP, and your trip was booked before 17 March 2020, your medical costs should be covered.
 However, you must contact our Emergency Medical Assistance team on +44 292 010 7777 as soon as you become unwell, so they can help you get the help you need.